 GOPLUS Magnetic Rowing Machine

 The magnetic tension system of the GOPLUS rower has 8 levels of adjustable resistance.
-It is equipped with a simple LCD monitor which displays time, repititions, estimation of calories burned, etc.
+It is equipped with a basic LCD monitor which displays time, repetitions, estimation of calories burned, etc.

 With magnetic resistance, you usually get both a quiet and smooth rowing machine, and the GOPLUS is no exception.